 If a student chooses to withdraw from a college course, he or she must meet with their high school counselor FIRST.
 The high school counselor can assist the student in withdrawing from the college side of a dual credit course.
 The student must complete and submit an official college Withdrawal Form at LSC prior to the college's last official date for withdrawal.
 Failure to do so could result in the student receiving an "F" on his/her official LSC transcript.
 The student will also need to work with the high school counselor to enroll in the appropriate high school course.

-Prior to the first day of the college semester, a student must inform his/her counselor.
 No Dual Credit Drop Form is required from the student before the term begins.
 After the term begins, a student must complete a Lone Star College drop form so that the withdrawal from the Dual Credit course can be properly processed.
 Failure to complete a drop form could result in an F on a studentís college transcript.

 For high school Dual Credit courses, changes and/or drops can occur only within the first ten days of the semester.
 Courses dropped before the Official Day of Record will not be reflected on the studentís college transcript.
 After the Official Day, a grade will be reflected on the studentís college transcript.